dehydr8/elevation-of-privilege/README.md

 The game is built using [boardgame.io](https://boardgame.io/), a framework for developing turn based games.
 The graphics, icons and card images used in this version were extracted from the original card game built by Microsoft.

-Made with :green_heart: at Careem
+Made with :green_heart: at Careem and [TNG Technology Consulting](https://www.tngtech.com/en/)